JonPSmith/AuthPermissions.AspNetCore/Roadmap.md

 # Roadmap

+## Preview - 1.0.0-preview

-## Phase 1 - First release of AuthPemissions
+First release of the AuthPermissions.AspNetCore library. looking for feedback.

 ### Summary of new features

 - Provide Role-to-Permissions authorization
-- Proide multi-tenant features
+- Provide multi-tenant features
 - Implements an JTW refresh token approach
 - Designed to work with all types of ASP.NET Core designs
   - Blazor, Razor pages, Web API, Web MVC (but see limitation on version 1)
-- Works with any autheication provider that returns the user id as a string
+- Works with any authentication provider that returns the user id as a string
 - Works with any software architectures
   - Monoliths, microservices, serverless, containers etc.

 ### Limitations of this release

 - Preview only: looking for feedback.
-- Only meant for single instance of the web app (i.e. no scale out) *NOTE: Version 2 will fix this.*
+- The following features can only run on a single instance of the web app (i.e. no scale out) *NOTE: Version 2 will fix this.*

-## Phase 2 - Second release of AuthPemissions
+  - All Bulk load features
+  - Add SuperUser to the IndividualAccounts database.
+  - Some of the example setup code, e.g. adding demo users to the IndividualAccounts database.

+## First proper release - 1.0.0

+Second release of AuthPermissions with "single instance of the web app" limitation removed.
 ### Summary of new features

 - Has "only run once" library to manage migrations / seeding